Do you have a long commute to work?

 “Okay, no biggie.
 I’ll just take the detour.
 It’s sure to be quicker than the freeway, still (I was thinking this having absolutely no knowledge of the area whatsoever).”

-I ended up going backwards.
+I ended up going backward.
 Not only did the detour take me in the complete opposite direction of my appointment, but there was an accident somewhere along the detour that made the freeway traffic seem like a racetrack.

 And, to top it off, I literally had nowhere else to go.
 I was stuck.